rtmigo/dmk_py/README.md

 ### Encryption

-When creating a directory, a random 256-bit salt is generated, which is also stored in one of the files.
+When creating the directory, we create a random 256-bit salt and store it in one of the files.

 The 256-bit private keys are derived from codenames using **scrypt** with a CPU/Memory cost of 2^17 and the salt.